 Estimated reading time: 6 minutes

-If there’s one thing we love more than talking about accounting, it’s sales tax and checklists (Why are you looking at us like that?).
+If there’s one thing we love more than talking about accounting, it’s sales tax and audit checklists (Why are you looking at us like that?).
 While they might sound dull, a well-thought-through list can evaporate the stress away from staying on top of your sales tax compliance.
 If you’re an online seller who’s wondering how to do sales tax, this article is worth a read.

 We’ll be covering practically everything you’ll need to think about at the beginning of the year (or whenever it comes up) to make sure that your returns are ship-shape.
 We’ll be discussing 9 main points: